ecssiah/libgdx-and-jruby/README.md

-LibGdx and Ruby
+LibGDX and Ruby
 ===============
 Platformer Tutorial
 -------------------

-This is a general reference for using Ruby with libGdx.
-It does not explain libGdx in great detail, but it is fairly thorough.
+This is a general reference for using Ruby with libgdx.
+It does not explain libgdx in great detail, but it is fairly thorough.
 It is also a tutorial for creating a basic working platformer.
 It includes some assets that are free to use in any way you want.
 The full project is in this repository in the TestGame directory.
 If you're on Linux, you should be able to import it directly into Eclipse and run it as a reference for following the tutorial.
 If you're on Windows, then swap your jars into '/libs'.

 What you need:
 * Eclipse
 * [DLTK plugin](http://www.eclipse.org/dltk/)
 * [JRuby](https://github.com/jruby/jruby/wiki/GettingStarted)
 * Assets from this repository
-* [libGdx](http://libgdx.badlogicgames.com/nightlies/), and a decent understanding of it
+* [libgdx](http://libgdx.badlogicgames.com/nightlies/), and a decent understanding of it

 Setup
 -----